aidlearning/AidLearning-FrameWork/READ.md

 - Now You can use **apt (apt-get)** to install new packages to improve your Linux Environment... <br>
 - Some BUGs have been solved, such as:
-    <br>After startup, press the home key to return to the app and then enter the app.
-Instead of returning to the GUI, the problem is returning to the terminal.<br>
+    <br>Press the home key to return home and then enter the app: Instead of returning to the GUI, the problem is returning to the terminal.<br>
     Reducing dependence on network traffic.<br>
 - Adding new buttons for running Python 3 and python 2 online for **Aid_code IDE** <br>
-- Add the ***AI example center***, put some examples on the website, the new examples can be downloaded from the website in the future, in order to prevent the distribution of installation packages too large.<br>
+- Add the ***AI Example Center***, put some examples on the website, the new examples can be downloaded from the website in the future, in order to prevent the distribution of installation packages too large.<br>
 - Modified accounts that do not activate the mailbox can be logged in **directly**, but there are prompts to activate the interface after login...
  <br>  <br>
 <br>